From invariant measures to orbit equivalence, via locally finite groups: The classification theorem for minimal homeomorphisms

-\begin{proof}[Proof of Theorem \ref{t:classification_minimal_homeomorphisms}] Fix an element $y \in X$ which does not belong to the $\varphi$-orbit of $x$, and consider the ample group $\Delta= \Gamma_x(\varphi) \cap \Gamma_y(\varphi)$, which acts minimally (we skip the proof of this fact since we prove a more general statement below when establishing Theorem \ref{t:splitting_orbits}).
+\begin{proof} Fix an element $y \in X$ which does not belong to the $\varphi$-orbit of $x$, and consider the ample group $\Delta= \Gamma_x(\varphi) \cap \Gamma_y(\varphi)$, which acts minimally (we skip the proof of this fact since we prove a more general statement below when establishing Theorem \ref{t:splitting_orbits}).